Kaiede/PlexPlaylistHost/README.md

 ## Configuration

-Right now there's just two settings:
+Right now there's just three settings:

 * IP Address of the Plex Server
 * Port of the Plex Server
+* Plex token to connect to the Plex Server

-These are both set to sane defaults which should work in most cases.
+The first two are both set to sane defaults which should work in most cases.
+The [Plex token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/) needs to be found for each particular account (only once) and entered in the plugins settings.

 ## Contributing